The Dragonslayer's Apprentice: Themes

 A theme of the book is the success and growth of someone through training and trials; ambition, perseverance, and ingenuity play a part.
 According to Scholastic, topics of the book are "...achievement and success; cleverness, creativity, and imagination; discovery and learning; and life experiences and relationships."
 Also, the book is about the unusual achievements of a young female character, so an underlying theme is the strength of the perceived 'weaker' sex.
 Superstition is also presented in a negative but understanding light, and bureaucracy is sometimes presented negatively as well.

-Literary Significance and Reception

-The magazine "Locus" had a short review by Carolyn Cushman on The Dragonslayer's Apprentice in their February 1999 issue.

 Awards and nominations

 The Dragonslayer's Apprentice (the Scholastic New Zealand edition) was a finalist for the New Zealand Post Children's Book Awards in 1998, and was, in fact, the Junior Fiction honour book.
 New Zealand Post sponsors the award.